Law, Government, Military Service

 A career in law can cross many fields including business, government, technology, human and civil rights, international relations, medicine, law enforcement, politics, entertainment, sports and the arts, as well as jurisprudence and academia.
 Those interested in the structure and function of government often find themselves in the legislative branch, helping to research and craft legislation that eventually may become law.
 Others may prefer to explore civil service paths in executive agencies and departments.
 The Harvard Veterans Alumni Organization is an excellent resource for students exploring military options.
-The organization can help to connect students thinking about military service with veterans from across the University.
+The organization can help to connect students thinking about military service with veterans from across Harvard University.

 Finding Internships